 UV – Ultraviolet (UV) radiation is found in invisible rays that come from sunlight; overexposure to UV rays can lead to sunburn, accelerated skin aging, and skin cancer.
 UPF clothing and sunscreen offer your main forms of UV protection.
 There are actually two types of UV rays we need to be concerned with, which are explained below.

 UVA – UVA rays are the long rays which can penetrate deep into the skin and can also penetrate through most fabrics.
 These rays causes premature skin aging, wrinkling and potentially skin cancer.
 They also penetrate skin more deeply than UVB rays.
 UVA rays are harmful during any hour of daylight and aren’t blocked by clouds, fog, or untreated glass.

 UVB – UVB rays are the short rays, which are seen as direct sun light.
 They cause sunburn, contribute to premature skin aging, and potentially skin cancer.
 UVB rays are the strongest between 10am and 4pm.
 They can penetrate clouds and fog, but not glass.

-UPF vs SPF – SPF sunscreens use chemicals to absorb UVB rays.
+UPF vs SPF – SPF sunscreen uses chemicals to absorb UVB rays.
 Some of these chemicals absorb into the skin.
-UPF clothing absorb or reflect UVA & UVB rays, and wearing them does not transfer any chemicals to the skin.
+UPF clothing absorb or reflect UVA and UVB rays, and wearing them does not transfer any chemicals to the skin.

-Staying Protected with UV Skinz UPF 50+ Sunwear
+Staying Protected with UV Skinz's UPF 50+ Swimwear

-Ever wonder why our certified UPF 50+ Sunwear protects you so well?
+Ever wonder why our certified UPF 50+ swimwear protects you so well?
 Our fabric has a special, tightly woven construction that blocks 98% of the sun’s harmful UVA and UVB rays.
-With UV Skinz you’ll have “Peace-of-Mind in the Sun” knowing you’re wearing the best protection possible.
+With UV Skinz you’ll have “peace-of-mind in the sun” knowing you’re wearing the best protection possible.